Any kindergarten teacher worth their weight knows this. Moving between one activity and another, one time and another, takes time in and of itself.

 Transition trips people up.
 Even this once kindergarten teacher who knows in her bones how vitally important it is to navigate transitions mindfully.

-The ghost of guilt is hovering around, reminding me somewhat cruelly that if I had kept working I wouldn’t be struggling with this transition.
+And the ghost of guilt is hovering around, reminding me somewhat cruelly that if I had kept working I wouldn’t be struggling with this transition.
+I feel a push in me to rush through feelings the guilt and the discomfort.
+I want to jump right back in already, and BE there.

 Here’s the thing: you cannot rush through transition.

-Any teacher can tell you the chaos that ensues when you try to rush kids into changing gears.
+Any teacher can tell you that chaos will ensue when you try to rush kids into changing gears.
 Building in time for transition is one of the best ways to make a classroom - and life – run more smoothly.

-So…deep breath.
-I’ll go light a candle.
+So…it's time for a deep breath.
+It's time to light a candle.
 I’ll gather up my writing materials – all my countless pages scattered here and there across the coffee table, the kitchen counter, the desk in my office.
 I’ll carve out a time to be with them.
 I’ll make sure that that time doesn’t involve the expectation of doing, only the intention of BEing with it.
 And hopefully, within that carved out time I can gently move into work again.